 OSHA also protects employees who file safety complaints from the fear of employer retaliation.
 The Whistleblower Protection Program enforces statutes that shield employees who report workplace safety violations or a job-related injury or fatality.
 Similar to laws under the EEOC, this law seeks to promote the reporting of illegal activity at work.

 Employee unions have played an important historical role in improving conditions for American workers.
-Freedom of association and collective bargaining gives workers power to negotiate for improved salaries, benefits, and working conditions.
+Freedom of association and collective bargaining gives workers the power to negotiate for improved salaries, benefits, and working conditions.

 An independent agency, the National Labor Relations Board (NLRB), assists union members in the private sector by enforcing the 1935 National Labor Relations Act (NLRA).
 The NLRA gives employees the right to self-organize and bargain collectively through representatives of their choosing.
 The NLRB investigates and censures unfair labor practices by employers and unions.